Skip to main content

 The claimant, Mrs Lorina Scott issued proceedings in relation to various gifts allegedly made by her to family members.

-Her claim comprised three parts.
+Her claim comprised three parts:

-Firstly, a property known as 1 Southgate in Barnsley which was occupied by the parents of Lorina’s former daughter-in-law, Charlotte as local authority tenants.
-Lorina contended that in 2016 when the parents exercised a right to buy the property she paid the remainder of the purchase price after deduction of the statutory discount.
+1. A property known as 1 Southgate in Barnsley which was occupied by the parents of Lorina’s former daughter-in-law, Charlotte as local authority tenants.Lorina contended that in 2016 when Charlotte's parents exercised a right to buy the property, she paid the remainder of the purchase price after deduction of the statutory discount.
 Those monies, she asserted, were not intended to be a gift or a loan.
-She contended that it was the parties’ implied, inferred or imputed intention that she and Charlotte’s parents should each have a beneficial interest in the property proportionate to their respective contributions to its purchase, namely the 50% statutory discount attributable to the parents and the cash payment by Lorina for the balance of the purchase price.
+She contended that it was the parties’ implied, inferred or imputed intention that she and Charlotte’s parents should each have a beneficial interest in the property proportionate to their respective contributions to its purchase, namely the 50% statutory discount attributable to Charlotte's parents and the cash payment by Lorina for the balance of the purchase price.

-The last part of the claim related to Lorina’s bank account with First Direct.
+3. Lorina’s bank account with First Direct.
 Lorina had given Charlotte authority to access this account for Lorina’s benefit.
 However, during the period September 2016 to April 2018 some £94,600 was transferred from her account to an account in the name of Zeus.
 Lorina stated that she did not intend to give these monies to Zeus and sought the return of them.

 The defence

-As to Lorina’s bank account, the defendants said the transfers were made but always with Lorina’s authority, save as regards one payment for £1,700 on 5 April 2018.
+As to Lorina’s bank account, they accepted that the transfers had been made but said that, save as regards one payment for £1,700 on 5th April 2018, they were all made with Lorina's authority.
 The payments were transferred into two accounts in Zeus's name.
-However, one of these accounts was operated by Lorina’s son, David as his business account and the defendants maintained that Lorina was aware this account was in reality David’s account.
-As to the other account, the defendants stated that the sums transferred thereto were intended to be by way of advance inheritance for Zeus.
-Further of the monies transferred to that account, some £40,000 was lent to Lorina’s son, David, although by the time of the trial some £15,000 of these monies had been repaid by him.
-David, who was joined as a defendant to the proceedings, denied receiving any loan monies, although he did admit that he operated the other account as his business account.
+However, one of these accounts was operated by David,Lorina’s son, and also Charlotte's former husband, as his business account and they maintained that Lorina was aware this account was in reality David’s account.
+As to the other account, they stated that the sums transferred thereto were intended to be by way of an advance inheritance for Zeus.

 What did the court find?